How PayPal uses predictive analytics to proactively plan for customer behaviours

 Save your spot at CXN LIve Customer Insight and Analytics

-Join us this September fpr CXN Live Customer Insight and Analytics to interact with industry-leading figures so you can unlock strategies to make better use of customer data.
+Save your spot this September to interact with Amazon's head of voice of the customer and unlock strategies to make better use of customer data.

 We and many other companies have adopted customer-obsessed metrics, such as customer lifetime value and customer satisfaction, to gauge success.
 They are important metrics, but always ask yourself the question;Is this relevant for me?
 Do not use the same metrics because other organisations are using them.